 Poetry Postcard Fest

-Is an annual literary event where people sign up to send 31 original poems on postcards to folks on a participation list before the end of August.
+Is an annual literary event and self-guided workshop in spontaneous compositionwhere people sign up to send 31 original poems on postcards to folks on a participation list before the end of August.
 The Fest was initiated in 2007 by poets Paul Nelson and Lana Ayers, and has grown to include poets participating worldwide.
 Registration opens annually on September 1.

 Postcard by Germán Montalvo

 This is the official page for the Poetry Postcard Fest.